meteor/meteor/content/data-loading.md

 1. Calling `this.subscribe()` (rather than `Meteor.subscribe`), which attaches a special `this.subscriptionsReady()` function to the template instance, which is true when this and other subscriptions are ready.

-2. Calling `this.autorun` sets up a reactive context which will re-initialize the subscription whenever the reactive variable `this.state.get('listId')` changes.
+2. Calling `this.autorun` sets up a reactive context which will re-initialize the subscription whenever the reactive data source `this.getListId()` changes.

 <h3 id="fetching">Fetching data</h3>

 Subscribing to data puts it in your client-side collections.
-To use the data in your templates, you need to query those collections for that data.
+To use the data in your user interface, you need to query those collections for that data.
 There are a few important rules of thumb when doing this.

 1. Always use the same query to fetch the data from the collection that you use to publish it.

   If you don't do this, then you open yourself up to problems if another subscription pushes data into the same collection.
 Although you may be confident that this is not the case, in an actively developed application, it's impossible to anticipate what may change in the future and this can be a source of hard to understand bugs.

-  Also, when changing subscriptions, there is a brief period where both subscriptions are loaded (see "Publication behavior when changing arguments" below), so when doing thing like pagination, it's exceedingly likely that this will be the case.
+  Also, when changing between subscriptions, there is a brief period where both subscriptions are loaded (see [Publication behavior when changing arguments](#publication-behavior-with-arguments) below), so when doing thing like pagination, it's exceedingly likely that this will be the case.

 2. Fetch the data as close as possible to where you subscribe to it.

-  We do this for the same reason we subscribe in the template in the first place -- to avoid action at a distance and to make it easier to understand where data comes from.
-A common pattern is to fetch the data in a parent template, and then pass it into a "pure" child template, as we'll see in in the [UI Article](ui-ux.html#components).
+  We do this for the same reason we subscribe in the component in the first place -- to avoid action at a distance and to make it easier to understand where data comes from.
+A common pattern is to fetch the data in a parent template, and then pass it into a "pure" child component, as we'll see in in the [UI Article](ui-ux.html#components).

   Note that there are some exceptions to this second rule.
-A common one is `Meteor.user()`---although this is strictly speaking subscribed to (automatically usually), it's typically over-complicated to pass it through the template hierarchy as an argument to each template.
-Although you could do this if you want to be "pure" about everything, it's best not to use it in too many places as it makes templates harder to test.
+A common one is `Meteor.user()`---although this is strictly speaking subscribed to (automatically usually), it's typically over-complicated to pass it through the component hierarchy as an argument to each component.
+Although you could do this if you want to be "pure" about everything, it's best not to use it in too many places as it makes components harder to test.

 <h3 id="global-subscriptions">Global subscriptions</h3>

-One place where you might be tempted to not subscribe inside a template is when it accesses data that you know you *always* need.
+One place where you might be tempted to not subscribe inside a component is when it accesses data that you know you *always* need.
 For instance, a subscription to extra fields on the user object (see the [Accounts Article](accounts.html)) that you need on every screen of your app.

-However, it's generally a good idea to use a layout template (which you wrap all your templates in) to subscribe to this subscription anyway.
+However, it's generally a good idea to use a layout component (which you wrap all your components in) to subscribe to this subscription anyway.
 It's better to be consistent about such things, and it makes for a more flexible system if you ever decide you have a screen that *doesn't* need that data.

 <h2 id="patterns">Patterns for data loading</h2>